JeremyJones/hello-fand/README.md

-With this revision, objects for Competition and Participant have been split into separate files, and within the Competition object the algorithms for the functions below have been encapsulated, allowing them to be interchanged in orderto affect their behaviour:
+With this revision, objects for Competition and Participant have been split into separate files, and within the Competition object the algorithms for the functions below have been encapsulated, allowing them to be interchanged in order to affect their behaviour:

 * distributePrizes
 * displayLeaderboard